 For each mass scenario, we calculate a total of $1.8 \times 10^7$ trajectories with randomly generated send-off times.
 We apply a filter to only consider HVSs in our analysis that reach a radius

 around the MWC.
 We find that about $0.08$ per cent of simulated trajectories fulfil this criterion at any point during their travel time.
 The amount of results for simulated HVSs within $r_\text{Filter}$ of the MWC at present time is about one order of magnitude lower at, respectively, $0.013$ and $0.011$ per cent for the equal- and half-mass scenarios.
 The exact amount of results for each mass scenario is presented in \autoref{tab:resultdist}.
 The reason for the significant difference in the amount of present time results between the two scenarios is Andromeda's mass.
 In the half-mass scenario, HVSs require a higher escape velocity due to Andromeda's larger mass.
-This causes the slowest HVSs that are sent off at the earliest possible times to still be too fast to remain in the Milky Way at present time.
+This causes some the slowest HVSs that are sent off at the earliest possible times to still be too fast to remain in the Milky Way at present time.
 In addition, the Milky Way's larger mass in the equal-mass scenario attracts the HVSs more strongly than in the half-mass scenario.

-\autoref{fig:visual} visualises a small number of HVS trajectories that come especially close to the MWC in projection graphs in the $xy$- and $xz$-planes of the coordinate system used in the simulation (see Section~\ref{sec:Andr_traj}).
+\autoref{fig:visual} visualises a small, handpicked number of HVS trajectories that come especially close to the MWC in projection graphs in the $xy$- and $xz$-planes of the coordinate system used in the simulation (see Section~\ref{sec:Andr_traj}).
+The $y$-axis is strongly compressed in order to show the differences between the trajectories in more detail.
 The different HVS trajectory start times are visible as a colour gradient along the trajectory of Andromeda.
 All shown HVS trajectories as well as Andromeda's end at present time.

 The distribution of minimum distances to the MWC of all simulated HVSs in both mass scenarios is displayed in \autoref{fig:min_dist} on a logarithmic scale.
 The graph shows a flat peak at the interval of distances where Andromeda is located during the $[10, 13]\,\mathrm{Gyr}$ time interval.
 The peak shows the HVSs that travel in directions pointing away from the Milky Way.
 For smaller distances to the Milky Way, the number of HVSs decreases rapidly.
 Differences between the two mass scenarios are negligible.